CoderDojoSV/beginner-python/Day-7/README.md

 How can you change the snake's speed every time it hits the target?
 (Hint: this will go in SECTION 4 of the code.)

 Can you also create a score variable and display it as a label?
 (Hint: this will go in SECTIONs 1, 4, and 5 of the code.)
+Here is some example code for creating a label that displays a variable called score:

+	myfont = pygame.font.SysFont("Arial", 22)
+	score_label = myfont.render(str(score), 1, pygame.color.THECOLORS['white'])
+	screen.blit(score_label, (5, 10))

 [Solution](finished/snake part 7.py)